michellesyoon/programming-languages-1/what-we-have-learned-2.md

 ## What we have learned in Part 2

 We have learned that one can capture meaning by quotienting by an equivalence relation.

-We have used this idea to explain the difference between operational and denotational semantics.
+We have used this idea to explain the relationship between operational and denotational semantics.

 Denotational semantics maps syntax into a mathematical domain that we already understand from studying its mathematical properties.